Frozen damselflies

 1: a blue-eyed male S. fusca on his territory.
 2 and 3: S. paedisca showing their blue eyes in spring.

 Following copulation, which usually takes place above land, the pairs (still in tandem) return to the water to oviposit.
-Ovipositing takes place in floating dead plant materials, mostly last year’s stalks of Typha sp.
+Ovipositing takes place in floating dead plant materials, mostly previous year’s stalks of Typha sp.

 Sperm transfer in a S. paedisca tandem (1).
 S. paedisca (2) and S. fusca (3) ovipositing.

-By then end of May the numbers of Sympecma imagos decline fast.
+By the end of May the numbers of Sympecma imagos decline fast.
 Some old imagos are found as late as June but their job’s done and they’re making way for other species of which fresh imagos emerge in large numbers now.
 Meanwhile, the Winter Damselfly’s eggs hatch after about two weeks.
 The nymphs develop fast: they’ll emerge within three months and complete the cycle.

 Another adaptation to cold weather